wuxxin/welltrack/dev/development.md

         **p.devices["Pixel 7"],
     )
 ```

+- do not commit `jules-scratch/` directory, but also dont delete jules-scratch before final acknowledge of the user, to let the user see the screenshots.

 - In Playwright, to check if a modal has been hidden (i.e., has the 'hidden' class), use expect(locator).to_be_hidden() instead of wait_for_selector('.hidden'), as the latter will time out waiting for a hidden element to become visible.
 - In Playwright, element selectors like page.get_by_title() are case-sensitive and must exactly match the attribute value in the HTML.